Kaiser Permanente Medicare Plans Review

 Every year, Medicare evaluates plans based on a 5-star rating system.
 The Centers for Medicare & Medicaid Services (CMS) issues a star rating for every Medicare Advantage and Part D plan as well as for every insurance company who provides these plans.

 Kaiser Permanente annually receives the highest marks from credit rating agencies like Fitch Ratings and Standard & Poor’s.
 J.D.
-Power ranked Kaiser Permanente as having the highest level of customer satisfaction in five of the regions the company serves.
+Power ranked Kaiser Permanente as having the highest level of customer satisfaction in four of the regions the company serves.

 Kaiser Permanente makes it easy to find participating doctors, pharmacies and other health care providers.
 Kaiser Permanente has medical facilities where nearly all of your needed covered services can be found under one roof.